Cheshta300899/CodSoft-Internship-Tasks/README.md

 3. Quiz App :
 A simple app for quiz you take questions on any topic and you can work on any language.

+I have used Python Language to create all above apps.